-US Open: Sloane Stephens stuns Venus Williams
+Sloane Stephens, Madison Keys reach US Open final

 Stephens, who was sidelined for 11 months following a foot injury and surgery, made her comeback at Wimbledon and entered this summer's US Open Series ranked 957th.
 But she's been on a tear in the North American events, reaching the semifinals in Toronto and Cincinnati.
 Heading into Thursday's semifinal, Stephens had won 13 of her last 15 matches.

 Stephens, 24, entered the US Open at No. 83 in the rankings.
-By reaching the final, she'll rise to No. 22.
+By reaching the final, she is projected to rise to No. 22.
 She's the fourth unseeded player to advance to a US Open final in the Open Era.
 Her previous best result in a major was reaching the Australian Open semifinal in 2013.

 "When I started my comeback, if someone told me I was going to make two semis and a grand slam final, I just would have probably just passed out because that's what I'm ready to do now," Stephens said.
 "It's incredible.
 I don't know what to say.
 I don't know how I got here.
 Just hard work.
 That's it."